 If there was a contest for how many medical incidents could be submitted to CHM in the shortest time period, my family might win.

 I had just changed careers and my wife, Brittani, and I were researching our healthcare options.
-Most options were expensive and wouldn’t allow us to see our preferred healthcare provider.
+Most options wouldn’t allow us to see our preferred healthcare provider.

 Thankfully, my cousin gave me a CHM information packet and I studied it cover to cover.
 After reading about the ministry it was clear that it was a no-brainer to join CHM.
 We joined in Jan.
 2017.